shenAwesome/jThread/README.md

 # jThread
 A poor man's Thread for JavaScript

-The goal of jThread is to mimic the Thread behaviour in JavaScript to solve the 'Callback Hell' problem.
+The goal of jThread is to mimic the JAVA Thread in JavaScript to solve the 'Callback Hell' problem.
 In the Web page development, there are mainly 2 types of async logic: Ajax call or UI logic needs user interaction.
-With callbacks, the code is often tightly coupled, the callback chain can be different to understand or debug. jThread utilizes the 'Thread' or 'Workflow' concept to solve the problem.
+With callbacks, the code is often tightly coupled, the callback chain can be different to understand or debug. jThread utilizes the 'Thread&Activity' concept to solve the problem.
+It is inspired by the workflow/activity design..

 when coding with jThread, There are two important Type: Thread and Activity.
 A Thread mimics the behaviour of a thread in languages like Java or C#, where you can code in a blocking style without callbacks.
 Activities should only be used inside a thread.
 They are wrappers around the asynchronous functions.
 You can create new Activities easily to reuse them later, or just wrap any async logic as anonymous Activity in the Thread.

+Rule of thumb:
+1) Only use Activities inside a Thread.
+2) Only Activities can interact with variables outside the thread safely.
+Use existing Activities or wrap the logic in an Activity.
+3) An async function needs to have callback as the last parameter when wrapped as Activity.Callback(value) becomes the return value of the Activity.

 Imaging this requirement :